Project Runway

 Project Runway is an American reality television series that premiered on Bravo on December 1, 2004.
 The series focuses on fashion design.
 It was created by Eli Holzman and was hosted by Heidi Klum from 2004 to 2017.
 It has a varied airing history, with Bravo originating the first five seasons, followed by Lifetime for eleven more.
 The show has had over 30 international adaptations.

 The contestants compete with each other to create the best clothes and are restricted by time, materials and theme.
 Their designs are judged by a panel, and one or more designers are typically eliminated from the show each week.
 During each season, contestants are progressively eliminated until only a few contestants remain.
 These finalists prepare complete fashion collections for New York Fashion Week.
 After the runway shows, the judges choose the winner.

 In 2008, the show won a Peabody Award "for using the 'television reality contest' genre to engage, inform, enlighten and entertain."

 In 2018, in the wake of The Weinstein Company's bankruptcy, the show then returned to Bravo.
 Klum and the designers' mentor Tim Gunn both left the show in 2018 to helm another fashion competition show, Making the Cut on Amazon Video.
 American model Karlie Kloss followed Klum as the new host, with season four winner Christian Siriano replacing Gunn as mentor.

-In 2025, Heidi Klum returned as the host of the show.
+In 2025, together with the show's move to Disney, Klum returned as host and head judge along with long-standing judge Nina Garcia and mentor Siriano.
+Fashion stylist and image architect Law Roach joined the judging panel.